University of California, Berkeley

 The workshop will be led by:

-The application is available here.
 Review of applications will begin February 1st and will be conducted on a rolling basis thereafter until the workshop is full.
-Applicants will be notified within four weeks.
+Applicants will be notified within two weeks.
 The workshop is limited to 15 people in order to give individualized attention to participants.
-The workshop is full for 2018.
-You may apply and you will be placed on the waitlist.
+THE WORKSHOP IS NOW FULL.
+CHECK BACK IN EARLY 2019 FOR THE DATES FOR SUMMER 2019.

 The workshop fee is:

 Early bird discount of $100 for those who register by 3/15.

 The fee includes the instruction, the welcome dinner, the concluding social, and continental breakfast on the five days of the workshop.
 Participants are responsible for their own transportation and lodging (a discounted block of rooms will be available).
 Participants are responsible for their own meals except as specified above.

 International participants are welcome, though you are responsible for getting a visa.
 You should apply for a B1 visa: "attend a scientific, educational, professional, or business convention or conference."
 Or, if you also want to add tourism to your stay, apply for a B1/B2 visa.